isc-projects/stork/doc/troubleshooting.rst

               about locations being checked.
 Also, you may define ``STORK_BIND9_CONFIG`` environment variable to specify exact location of the BIND 9 configuration file.

+              For BIND 9, make sure that the rndc channel is enabled.
+By default, it is enabled, even if the ``controls`` clause is missing.
+Stork is able to detect default values, so typically there is no adminitrative action required, unless the rndc channel was expilicitly disabled.

+              Also, make sure that BIND 9 has statistics channel enabled.
+That is done by adding ``statistics-channels`` entry.
+Typically, this looks like the following:

+              ```
+              statistics-channels {
+                  inet 127.0.0.1 port 8053 allow { 127.0.0.1; };
+              };
+              ```

+              but it may vary greatly, depending on your setup.
+Please consult BIND 9 ARM for details.

 :Explanation: If the "Last Refreshed" column has a value, and the "Error" column value has no errors,
               the communication between ``stork-server`` and ``stork-agent`` works correctly, which implies that the cause of the problem is between the Stork agent and the daemons.
 The most likely issue is that none of